ncanceill/libelliptic/DISCLAIMER.md

 ## NATIONAL REGULATIONS

-This program makes use of cryptographic and steganographic technologies.
+This program can be used for cryptographic purposes.

 In an ideal world every honest person would have the right to use encryption and steganography.
 Unfortunately, this isn't an ideal world.